 This is a three-member committee made up of students appointed by the Student Government Association.
-It is charged with the responsibility of hearing and ruling on each case in which a student appeals having received a parking ticket.
+It is charged with the responsibility of hearing and ruling on each case in which a student appeals having received a parking tick- et.
 The committee meets each Friday at 11:00 a.m. in the Student Activities Office, Decatur campus.
-Parking appeals at the Huntsville/Cummings Research Park campus should be made to the Dean for the Cummings Research Park campus.
+Parking appeals at the Huntsville campus should be made to the Dean of that campus.